 LLDP (Link Layer Discovery Protocol) is a Standard Neighbour Discovery Protocol that is used by all vendors.
-Like all other Neighbour Discovery Protocols, LLDP works on Layer 2 (Data-link Layer).
-By using LLDP, directly connected neighbours are discovered.
+Like all other Neighbour Discovery Protocols like Cisco CDP, LLDP works on Layer 2 (Data-link Layer).
+By using this Neighbor Discovery Protocol, directly connected neighbours are discovered.
 You can also view wiki definion here.
 If you would like to view CDP Protocol, you can also go to CDP Lesson.

-With LLDP, ethernet devices advertise their identification, configuration etc. to the directly connected LLDP enabled devices.
+With this protocol, ethernet devices advertise their identification, configuration etc. to the directly connected LLDP enabled devices.

-As we mentioned before, there are many neighbour discovery protocol and they are vendor specific.
-To build a one common protocol, LLDP (Link Layer Discovery Protocol) is developed and it is used on all vendors’ devices.
-LLDP is independent from the brand of the device used.
+As we mentioned before, there are many Neighbour Discovery Protocols and they are vendor specific.
+To build a one common protocol, Link Layer Discovery Protocol is developed and it is used on all vendors’ devices.
+It is independent from the brand of the device used.